Under The Lights: Previewing Big Games For Michigan Commits

 Full Schedule For Michigan Wolverines Football Commits

+DT Mason Graham, Anaheim (Calif.)
+Servite — at Chatsworth (Calif.)
+Sierra Canyon Sept.
+17

+DE Kevonté Henry, Lawndale (Calif.)
+Leuzinger — at La Puente (Calif.)
+Bishop Amat Sept.
+17

 DB Will Johnson, Grosse Pointe (Mich.)
-South — vs. Sterling Heights (Mich.)
-Stevenson Sept.
-10
+South — at Romeo (Mich.)
+High Sept.
+17

 OL Connor Jones, Monument (Colo.)
-Palmer Ridge — vs. Monument (Colo.)
-Lewis-Palmer Sept.
-10
+Palmer Ridge — at Pueblo West (Colo.)
+High Sept.
+17

 WR Tyler Morris, LaGrange Park (Ill.)
-Nazareth Academy — at Chicago Marist Sept.
-10
+Nazareth Academy — at Niles (Ill.)
+Notre Dame Sept.
+17

 LB Micah Pollard, Jacksonville (Fla.)
-Bartram Trail — vs. Tallahassee (Fla.)
-Lincoln Sept.
-10
+Bartram Trail — at Jacksonville (Fla.)
+Mandarin Sept.
+17

 CB Myles Pollard, Brentwood (Tenn.)
-Ravenwood — vs. Chester (Va.)
-Life Christian Academy Sept.
-10
+Ravenwood — at Brentwood (Tenn.)
+High Sept.
+17

-• Morris and Myles Pollard have yet to play this season.
-Morris is dealing with a torn ACL he suffered back in the spring, while Pollard continues to sit with a minor ailment.
+• Morris, who's out for the season, is dealing with a torn ACL he suffered back in the spring.

-• Johnson missed last week's contest with sickness, but he will play Friday night after being cleared this week.
+• Windsor (Conn.)
+Loomis Chaffee offensive lineman Alessandro Lorenzetti's season begins next week.

 ---